56kcloud/Training/Docker/kickstart/chapters/prometheus.md

 - *Docker Store* - A [registry](https://store.docker.com/) of Docker images, where you can find trusted and enterprise ready containers, plugins, and Docker editions.
 You'll be using this later in this tutorial.

 ## Next Steps
-For the next step in the tutorial, head over to [Sponsor Workshop](./sponsor.md)
+For the next step in the tutorial, head over to [Custom Apps with Mongo and Web Servers](chapters/mongo.md)